 USTA league tennis is a level-based, competitive tennis league.
-For those that have experience with Try Match Winter League, it is more competitive than that league.
+For those that have experience with the RTA Winter League, it is more competitive than that league.
 Players are expected to understand the rules, know how to keep score, and have the ability to serve and rally.
 Match scores are reported by the team captains and entered into Tennislink after each match where they can be viewed by anyone.
 All players need to show up on time or the match may be defaulted.

 Tell me more about the Spring USTA League.